When is The Grinch on TV? ITV confirm 2019 air dates across Christmas!

 When is The Grinch on TV?

-The first screening of The Grinch for Christmas 2019 was on Sunday, December 1st.
+The first screenings of The Grinch for Christmas 2019 was on Sunday, December 1st and Sunday, December 8th.

-If you're busy on Sunday or simply don't feel 'christmassy' enough for the film then you can always prolong your festive feelings by seven days.
+However, after those dates, it will not be on TV again until Christmas Eve.

-How the Grinch Stole Christmas will also air on Sunday, December 8th.
-This time at 4 pm on ITV2.
+How the Grinch Stole Christmas will air on Christmas Eve at 12:40 pm (ITV) and on Christmas Day at 2 pm on ITV2.

-It has also been confirmed that the film will air on Christmas Eve (December 24th).
-Traditionally, The Grinch and Elf air back to back on ITV from around 4pm.

 - THE ULTIMATE LIST: Every Christmas film on Sky Cinema!